Health Information Exchange Oversight

 Public Hearings, Minnesota's Privacy Laws and FAQs

-Information on the entities (HIO and HDI) who have successfully completed the application process and been issued a Certificate of Authority to operate in Minnesota as an HIE Service Provider.
+Information on HIOs who have successfully completed the application process and been issued a Certificate of Authority to operate in Minnesota.